MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 I will need to consult with the product owner during the upcoming sprint to determine how we can improve the product's accessibility.
 This is in the form of a ticket, which will be temporarily stored in the product backlog.

-## Testing tools used

-* **Jest -** This JavaScript testing framework is widely used and simplifies the process of composing and executing unit tests.
-* **jsdom -** This simulates a browser environment, enabling the testing of DOM interactions in Node.js.
-* **Google Lighthouse -** This is used to test for accessibility in web pages.

 </details>

 <details closed><summary>8.
 Future Developments 🔭 </summary>